The Practical Kitchen

 Before adding any toppings make sure you preheat your oven.
 This preheating time gives you the perfect window for assembly and the final rise before baking.

-Whisk together the tomato sauce.
+Whisk together my 5-minute pizza sauce.
 Easy peasy.

 Use the back of a spoon to spread the sauce across the focaccia pizza dough.

 Use a very light touch with the spoon; you don't want to deflate the dough.
-Don't worry about getting an even coating, it's okay if it's a little splotchy.
+It's okay if your sauce application is a little splotchy.
+Since focaccia pizza doesn't have a sauce-free, clean outer crust, make sure you get the sauce all the way to the edges.

 Dimple the sauce deep into the dough.